Grevillea biternata: Description

 Grevillea biternata is a shrub that typically grows to a height of 1–2.5 m and usually has branchlets densely covered with soft, woolly hairs.
 The leaves are usually divided with two to three linear lobes, the lobes 15–40 mm long, 1.0–2.8 mm wide and sharply pointed.
 The flowers are arranged in cone-shaped or cylindrical groups of eight to thirty on a rachis 7–20 mm long, and are pale pale green in the bud stage, later white.
 The pistil is 3–4 mm long.
 Flowering occurs from July to November and the fruit is an oblong follicle 7–10 mm long.

 Taxonomy

 Grevillea biternata was first formally described in 1845 by Carl Meissner in Johann Georg Christian Lehmann's Plantae Preissianae from specimens collected by James Drummond in the Swan River Colony.
 The specific epithet (biternata) means "twice-ternate", referring to the three leaflets of each leaf.

 Distribution and habitat

 This grevillea grows in heath or mallee-woodland between New Norcia, Northampton, Wubin and Wongan Hills in the Avon Wheatbelt, Geraldton Sandplains, Jarrah Forest and Swan Coastal Plain bioregions of south-western Western Australia.

 Conservation status

-Grevillea biternata is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions.
+Grevillea biternata is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions and as "Least Concern" on the IUCN Red List of Threatened Species.
+It has no major threats, either current or in the near future.
+Although the population is suspected to be decreasing, it is not declining significantly enough to warrant a threatened or near-threatened category.